1957 Sugar Bowl

 The 1957 Sugar Bowl to the featured the second-ranked Tennessee Volunteers and the 11th-ranked Baylor Bears.
 Behind a strong defense, the Baylor Bears upset undefeated Tennessee.

 After a scoreless first quarter of play, Baylor scored on a 12-yard scoring pass from quarterback Bobby Jones to Jerry Marcontell to take a 6–0 lead.
 The score was set up by Del Shofner's 54-yard run.
 In the third stanza, quarterback Johnny Majors scored on a 1-yard touchdown run to put Tennessee on top at 7–6.
-In the fourth quarter, Buddy Humphrey's one-yard touchdown run gave Baylor a 13–6 advantage.
+In the fourth quarter, Buddy Humphrey's one-yard touchdown run gave Baylor a 13–7 advantage.
 Baylor's defense provided the difference as they didn't allow any more points.

 Shofner was named Sugar Bowl MVP.

+During the game, Tennessee guard Bruce Burnham and Baylor guard Charley Horton "got into a scuffle" on the ground.
+Burnham punched Horton a few times.
+Baylor player Larry Hickman then responded by kicking Burnham in the face, which sent him to the hospital.
+A doctor stated "I thought the boy would be gone before we got him off the field".
+Hickman was ejected and spent the rest of the game crying on the bench.
+He later apologized to Burnham in the hospital.